 Diagnosing Lewy Body Dementia

-It’s important to know which type of Lewy body dementia (LBD) a person has, both to tailor treatment to particular symptoms and to understand how the disease will likely progress.
-Clinicians and researchers use the “1-year rule” to diagnose which form of LBD a person has.
-If cognitive symptoms appear within a year of movement problems, the diagnosis is dementia with Lewy bodies.
-If cognitive problems develop more than a year after the onset of movement problems, the diagnosis is Parkinson’s disease dementia.
+It's important to know which type of Lewy body dementia (LBD) a person has, both to tailor treatment to particular symptoms and to understand how the disease will likely progress.
+Clinicians and researchers use the "1-year rule" to help make a diagnosis.
+If cognitive symptoms appear at the same time as or at least a year before movement problems, the diagnosis is dementia with Lewy bodies.
+If cognitive problems develop more than a year after the onset of movement problems, the diagnosis is Parkinson's disease dementia.

 Regardless of the initial symptoms, over time people with LBD often develop similar symptoms due to the presence of Lewy bodies in the brain.
 But there are some differences.
 For example, dementia with Lewy bodies may progress more quickly than Parkinson's disease dementia.

-Dementia with Lewy bodies is often hard to diagnose because its early symptoms may resemble those of Alzheimer’s, Parkinson’s disease, or a psychiatric illness.
+Dementia with Lewy bodies is often hard to diagnose because its early symptoms may resemble those of Alzheimer's or a psychiatric illness.
 As a result, it is often misdiagnosed or missed altogether.
 As additional symptoms appear, it is often easier to make an accurate diagnosis.

-The good news is that doctors are increasingly able to diagnose LBD earlier and more accurately as researchers identify which symptoms help distinguish it from similar disorders.
+The good news is that doctors are increasingly able to diagnose LBD earlier and more accurately as researchers identify which symptoms and biomarkers (biological signs of disease) help distinguish it from similar disorders.

 Difficult as it is, getting an accurate diagnosis of LBD early on is important so that a person: